 What are you working towards?
 We are all working towards something.
-If you don’t currently have something specific you are working towards, then now is the time to quickly set that goal.
+If you don’t currently have something specific you’re working towards, then now is the time to quickly set that goal.

 Whatever the bigger target is, you should have lots of smaller ones that are part of it.
-They could be monthly, or weekly goals.
+They could be monthly or weekly goals.
 Or a certain part of a target.
-For example, if you have £5,000 debt, each time you reduce it by £500 you could have a small reward.
+For example, if you are £5,000 in debt, each time you reduce it by £500 you could have a small reward.

 It can be a long road to achieving a bigger goal, having small pitstops along the road is important.